Ficool

 Chapter 5 - Return to Starhaven

 Ten years had passed since Key left Starhaven to train at Guru's Temple.
-Now, the town welcomed him back, the whisper of the wind carrying faint memories of his childhood, mixed with curiosity about all that had changed during his absence.
+Now, the city welcomed him back, the whisper of the wind carrying faint memories of his childhood, mixed with curiosity about all that had changed during his absence.

 Nemu was broad and muscular, with thick brown hair, while Polos, even larger, had jet-black hair that gleamed in the light.
 They looked almost exactly as he remembered.